 Many people have asked me about resources that I like or recommend.
 While this is not a comprehensive list it does encompass a ton of awesome informations and resources.
 It will also be an ever evolving list, so check back on it every once and a while, see what new things I add.

 Precision Nutrition – Dr. John Berardi.
 This is simply the most comprehensive resource on top notch nutrition ever written.
 Whether you are a beginner or a nutrition expert, this is a must-have resource.
-The 3rd version is new and improved, making maintaining a healthy lifestyle simple and effective.
+The 4th version is new and improved, with many of the revisions by yours truly, making maintaining a healthy lifestyle simple and effective.

 The 150 Healthiest Foods on Earth – Dr. Jonny Bowden.
 This is simply the single greatest resource I own on why food is so powerfully healthy.
 Dr. Bowden lays it all out, going into great detail into the awesomeness over 150 different and incredibly healthy foods.